 - Transportation demands created by the development after it is completed.

-King County has developed a GHG emissions worksheet that can assist applicants in answering the SEPA checklist question relating to GHG emissions.
-The worksheet is available as a fill-in Excel spreadsheet** or in PDF** format.
+King County has developed a SEPA Greenhouse Gas (GHG) Emissions Worksheet that can assist applicants in answering the SEPA checklist question relating to GHG emissions.

 The SEPA GHG emissions worksheet estimates all GHG emissions that will be created over the life span of a building project.
 This includes emissions associated with obtaining construction materials, fuel used during construction, energy consumed during the buildings operation, and transportation by building occupants.